+But how long does heroin last?
+Okay, we hear you.
 Heroin’s duration of action depends on the method of administration.
 Heroin use by injection produces a high within 20 seconds, peaks around 2 hours, and lasts for up to 4 hours or longer.
-When smoked or snorted, a 20 mg dose of heroin produces an onset of peak effects in about 10 minutes, and effects may persist for an additional 5 hours.
+For people who snort it or smoke it, the effects of heroin hit you in about ten minutes, with the nodding aftermath lasting as long as 4-5 more hours.

 The stages of a heroin “high” are somewhat unique for each individual but all follow a similar process.
 In the beginning – sometimes only seconds after administration – comes nausea followed by a “rush.”
 Depending on a user’s tolerance level, the rush may last up to 20 minutes.
 During this time, the user may have the sensation that his or her body is made of liquid, a heavy feeling in the extremities, and burning hot skin with heat originating from inside the body.